chl/ringo-processing/README.md

 With minor divergences (see below), the [Processing API](http://www.processing.org/reference/) as you know and (hopefully) love it is available as you'd expect.

-ringo/processing currently supports two styles of writing sketches.
+ringo-processing currently supports two styles of writing sketches.

 ### Simple Style